-Smoking and use of tobacco products will not be permitted in any indoor or outdoor areas, stadium or field areas, and other school district property.
-Smoking and all other uses of tobacco by students and faculty (school personnel) will not be permitted at any school-sponsored event or field trip taking place on or off school property.
+Smoking, vaping and use of any tobacco products will not be permitted in any indoor or outdoor areas, stadium or field areas, and other school district property.
+Smoking, vaping and all other uses of tobacco by students and faculty (school personnel) will not be permitted at any school sponsored event or field trip taking place on or off school property.
 This policy shall apply to all employees, students, visitors, guests, and/or users of school district facilities.

-For purposes of this policy, tobacco use shall be defined as the actual use of any tobacco product including lighted or unlighted cigars, cigarettes or pipes; any other lighted or unlighted smoking product or material, oils and products containing nicotine intended for consumption and/or other substances for use in vaping devices, including electronic smoking devices; and smokeless tobacco in any form.
+For purposes of this policy, tobacco and vaping use shall be defined as the actual use of any tobacco product including lighted or unlighted cigars, cigarettes, vaping devices or pipes; any other lighted or unlighted smoking product or material, oils and products containing nicotine intended for consumption and/or other substances for use in vaping devices, including electronic smoking devices; fluids for vaping and smokeless tobacco in any form.
 Smoking electronic cigarettes and vaping devices regardless of whether or not they contain tobacco derivatives is also prohibited.

-The administration will confiscate all tobacco products and matches, lighters and any other incendiary devices that students possess during school hours.
-Use and/or possession of tobacco products will result in Level III suspension/referral to the district magistrate under the law recently established by the Pennsylvania legislation.
+The administration will confiscate all tobacco products, vaping materials and matches, lighters and any other incendiary devices that students possess during school hours.
+Use and/or possession of tobacco products will result in Level III suspension/referral to the district magistrate under the law most recently established by the Pennsylvania legislation.